Stay one thought ahead. Get our latest insights in your inbox with ThinkSpace.

 We take a holistic and long-term approach towards sustainability across our investment and corporate processes.
 Investments may entail trade-offs between different sustainability objectives, especially in the short term.
 GIC integrates sustainability in a way that recognises the diversity of industries and markets in which we operate, and the trade-offs and time needed for companies to make the transition.

-GIC is committed to the global transition to a net-zero economy, through our investments and operations.
-We believe that it is critical to focus on making a positive impact in the real economy.
-To do this, it is more constructive to actively engage and support companies in their transition towards long-term sustainability, than to mechanically divest from certain industry sectors.
-For example, we actively engage with portfolio companies on their climate transition plans, and fund the adoption and scaling-up of green technologies.
-Such an approach would create more value and more beneficial outcomes in the real economy over the long term.
+GIC is committed to enabling the global transition to a net-zero economy, through our investments and operations.
+We believe it is more constructive to support companies in their transition towards long-term sustainability, than to mechanically divest from certain industry sectors.
+To do this, we have begun to step up active engagements with portfolio companies on their climate transition plans, and fund the adoption and scaling-up of green technologies.

 Sustainability is a top management priority at GIC.
-The GIC Board, along with its supporting committees – the Investment Strategies Committee, the Investment Board, and the Risk Committee – have oversight of GIC’s sustainability approach and management’s considerations on climate-related risks and opportunities.
+The GIC Board has oversight of GIC’s sustainability approach and management’s considerations on climate-related risks and opportunities.

 GIC’s Sustainability Committee, comprising senior leaders from our investment, risk, and corporate functions, is tasked to implement the sustainability framework, and monitor and respond to environmental, social and governance (ESG) issues.
 The Committee regularly engages the Group Executive Committee and Board Committees on broad trends and emerging issues that may affect our portfolio, as well as the ongoing implementation of GIC’s framework for sustainability – focused on capturing opportunities, protecting our portfolio, and pursuing enterprise excellence and partnerships.

-A dedicated Sustainability Office has been set up to support the Committee in deepening research into sustainability issues, and in driving their integration into the investment process and across the enterprise.
+A dedicated Sustainability Office supports the Committee in deepening research into sustainability issues, and in driving their integration into the investment process and across the enterprise.

 We protect our investments by regularly screening our existing investments for material sustainability risks and by stress-testing our portfolio against a range of climate scenarios and carbon price projections.
 We conduct additional due diligence for companies and assets exposed to greater sustainability risks and adjust our long-term valuation and risk models accordingly..

 How we operate sustainably as an organisation is as important as the way we invest.
-We do this by communicating clear expectations for sustainable behaviour to our business partners, managing our resource use to improve our energy efficiency, and maintaining carbon neutrality in our operations across all our offices.
+We do this by communicating clear expectations for sustainable behaviour to our business partners, managing our resource use to improve our energy efficiency in our operations across all our offices, and encouraging our employees to adopt a more sustainable behaviour at the workplace and beyond.

 As a long-term investor, we welcome progress in global sustainability initiatives that help investors and companies make better business decisions that improve long-term value.
-Sustainability is a field that continues to evolve, and all organisations, including GIC, can benefit from learning from one another as new standards are developed.
+Sustainability is a field that continues to evolve.
+All organisations, including GIC, can benefit from learning from one another as new standards are developed.
 GIC collaborates with fellow asset owners through the following industry platforms:

 GIC worked with British Land, a partner which has successfully demonstrated the important role developers play in supporting global decarbonisation goals.
 Since 2014, when GIC acquired a stake in the Broadgate Estate, GIC has advised in a joint venture with British Land on the evaluation of new developments, major value-add opportunities and placemaking initiatives on the Estate.